MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-microsoft-threat-experts.md

 2. Click **Apply for preview**.

-3. In the Apply for preview dialog box, read and make sure you understand the preview’s terms of agreement.
+3. In the Apply for preview dialog box, read and make sure you understand the preview's terms of agreement.

 4. Enter your name and email address so that Microsoft can get back to you on your application.

-5. Read the privacy statement, then click Submit when you’re done.
+5. Read the privacy statement, then click Submit when you're done.

  >[!NOTE]
  >You will receive a welcome email once your application is approved.
 Then, from the navigation pane, go to** Settings > General > Advanced features** to turn the Threat Experts toggle on.
 Click **Save preferences**.